 >>> BiPAP vs CPAP: How It Works and What's the Difference?

-What is the best CPAP machine for severe sleep apnea?
+What is the best CPAP machine for severe sleep apnoea?

 FAQs

-What are the side effects of severe sleep apnea?
+What are the side effects of severe sleep apnoea?

 What is a severe sleep apnoea score?